Spinning Particles in Quantum Mechanics and Quantum Field Theory

 being the (euclidean) gauge-fixed spinning particle action, that is globally supersymmetric.
 Perturbatively the previous path integral is the sum of one particle irreducible diagrams with external photons and a Dirac fermion in the loop.

-For arbitrary $N$ we will not consider the coupling to external fields as it too much of an involved topic to be covered here.
-The interested reader may consult the recent manuscript~\cite{Bastianelli:2012bn} and references therein.
-Let us consider the circle path integral for the free $O(N)-$extended spinning particle.
+For arbitrary $N$ we will not consider the coupling to external fields as it is a too complicated topic to be covered here.
+The interested reader may consult the manuscript~\cite{Bastianelli:2012bn} and references therein.
+Let us consider instead the circle path integral for the free $O(N)-$extended spinning particle.
 The euclidean configuration space action can be obtained from~\eqref{eq:spinningN} by solving for the particle momenta and Wick rotating.
 We thus get

 that yields the circle path integral